StefanoChiodino/stefano-chiodino-uk/content/posts/2022-02-12-advice-to-new-software-engineers.md

 Invest a lot of time on your CV.
 Be 100% sure there are no typos.
 Keep it around 2 pages.
 Sell yourself without lying.

 I revise mine often, mostly adding whatever comes to mind.
-Afterall, it will come to you for decades to come!
+Afterall, it will come with you for decades to come!

 I’ve probably done more than a hundred interviews.
 I’ve also run dozens of them as an interviewer, which by the way helps (so go on sign up to run interviews for your company now!).
 This helps me to know what interviewers want, perform better in tech tests, being more confident, etc. It reduces the cognitive load during interviews, allowing time to think at a higher level.